CiscoDevNet/pathman-sr/README.md

 # OpenDaylight Pathman SR App

 OpenDaylight (ODL) is an open-source application development and delivery platform.
 Segment Route (SR) is a new and scalable method for forwarding packets across MPLS or IPv6 networks.
 It employs a form of source routing by appending to each packet a header representing different segments (e.g.nodes, links, etc.) that the packet should be routed through.
-Pathman SR is an application developed on top of ODL enabling the user to program SR paths through the network.
+Pathman-SR is an application developed on top of ODL enabling the user to program SR-paths through the network.

 ## Team: